mark-carlson/contact-form-classroom-demo/README.md

 ## Prerequisites

 - Must have gmail credentials.
-- Enter your email address in /middlewares/gmail.js on lines 11 & 12
+- Enter your email address in /middlewares/gmail.js on lines 3 & 4
-- Enter the email address that you would like these messages directed to on /middlewares/gmail.js line 27.

 ## Installing